3DGenomes/TADbit/doc/source/tutorial_boundary_alignment.rst

    :depth: 3

-Tadbit allows to use information about different Hi-C experiments and put them together in order to decided whether some TAD boundaries are more or less conserved.
+Tadbit allows to use information about different Hi-C experiments and put them together in order to decide whether some TAD boundaries are conserved or not.

 Following with the example in previous section (:ref:`getting_start`), we will load one extra experiment (from the same works of [Lieberman-Aiden2009]_)